exvisioncorp/egs-host-applications-windows/README.md

 ## Requirement
 Windows 7 or above.
 .NET 3.5 and .NET 4.5.2 are required.
 Our official installer (<http://zkoocamera.com/setup/>) helps with their installation.
+When you use this SDK, please check "prefer 32-bit" in your EXE projects.

 ## Usage
 Open Windows/EgsHostAppsOnWindows.sln (<https://github.com/exvisioncorp/egs-host-applications-windows/blob/master/Windows/EgsHostAppsOnWindows.sln>) and build it.